🌈🔥Short Answer-Questions

 Answer

-The diffusion is spreading out of the liquid molecules throughout the vessel.
+Definition: Spreading of liquid molecules throughout the vessel.

 Factors affecting Diffusion